Real Median Household Income

 As the excellent data from Sentier Research makes clear, the mainstream U.S. household was struggling before the Great Recession.
 At this point, real household incomes are in worse shape than they were four years ago when the recession ended.

 I'll close this update with another look at real growth, highlighting the actual monthly data points and adding a three-month moving average.
 The MA trend has been slowly zigzagging higher since the trough in 2011.
-But the last three months have seen a "zag" lower.
-Let's hope the direction changes in January.

 Check back next month for the latest update.